What we Value

 Pictures & Photography

-Our specialists have a wealth of experience and will be delighted to provide valuations advice on any type or period of art history ranging from a single item to larger collections and studios to include watercolours; oils; pencil; works on paper; original prints and photography.
+Our specialists have a wealth of experience and will be delighted to provide valuation advice on any type or period of art history ranging from a single item to larger collections and studios to include watercolours, oils, pencil, works on paper, original prints and photography.